capnajax/configuration-management/README.md

 The `runTask` method adds the tasks.
 Usually it just sources `./services/<configType>/<configType>.sh $@`.

 The `./services/<configType>/<configType>.sh $@` scripts are up to the user to write.
 In general, they should do the following:
 1. Accept a list of hostnames as parameters
 1. Check if a config is already in place before overwriting it
 1. Install the config, but only if necessary.

+## Adding new validations

+The `validate.sh` script has all the global validations.
+This is run before any configuration script.
+Ideally validations here should run quickly, cover things of global importants, and not write details to console unless either (a.) `$DEBUG_VALIDATE` is set to `true` or (b.) there's an error.
+To add a validation, add a new method to this script.

+When your validation detects an error, it should do two things:
+1. Log that there's an error (`error "error text"`)
+1. Increment the errors count (`(( errors ++ ))`)

+If any errors are detected, the config will end in failure after the validations are complete, but before any configurations are attempted.